UiL-OTS-labs/jspsych-audlexdec-vp/README.md

 Please read the [generic documentation](https://github.com/UiL-OTS-labs/jspsych-uil-template-docs) for some context and scope.

 # Task Description
 Visually primed auditory lexical decision task: the participant sees a fixation cross, visual prime and then hears a real word or a non existing word (non-word).
-The task is to respond as quickly as possible and indicate wether the heard word is a real word or not (or wether both the visual and the heard word are real words, it depends on the instructions.
+The task is to respond as quickly as possible and indicate wether the heard word is a real word or not (or wether both the visual and the heard word are real words, it depends on the instructions).

 Crucial trial phases (sub trial phases):
 - Fixation cross